Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 Guardrail: “wrap” is not collapse

+If your exhale makes you feel shorter, slumped, or more jaw tension, that is collapse, not repositioning.
 We want space and width, with the ribs softening and wrapping slightly instead of being shoved down.

-Try this: a 60-second reset that builds space
+Try this: a 60-second awareness check

 This is gentle.
 Low effort wins.